mbathala/CoreRepo/README.md

 # CoreRepo

-This is the Java project for practicing various use cases and testing purpose.
+This is the Java project for practicing basic core java concepts.